rust-lang/cargo/src/doc/src/guide/creating-a-new-project.md

 ```

 We’re passing `--bin` because we’re making a binary program: if we
 were making a library, we’d pass `--lib`.
+This also initializes a new `git`
+repository by default (unless the current directory is already under version
+control).
+If you don't want it to do that, pass `--vcs none`.

 Let’s check out what Cargo has generated for us: